-In identifying a child as needing SEND support the class teacher, working with the Inclusion Leader, carries out a clear analysis of the pupil's needs.
+In identifying a child as needing SEND support the class teacher, working with the SENDCo, carries out a clear analysis of the pupil's needs.
 This draws on the teacher's assessment and experience of the pupil, their previous progress and attainment, the views and experience of parents, the pupil's own views and, if relevant, advice from external support services.
 We take seriously any concerns raised by a parent.
 These are recorded and compared with our own assessment and information on how the pupil is developing.
-As part of this information gathering process the school uses the Hampshire criteria found at sen support guidance for schools - for web.pdf (openobjects.com)
+As part of this information gathering process the school uses the Hampshire criteria found at sen_support_guidance_for_schools- for_web.pdf (openobjects.com)

 In some cases, outside professionals from health or children's services may already be involved with the child.
 These professionals liaise with the school to help inform the assessments.
-Where professionals are not already working with school staff the Inclusion Leader will contact them where necessary (with parental agreement).
+Where professionals are not already working with school staff the SENDCo will contact them where necessary (with parental agreement).